Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Shipping Zones
 `:::js api.shippingZones`

 Create and manage shipping zones.
 Products that require shipping will automatically have shipping priced base on the shipping zone that matches the destination.
-Each contains regions and countries that you ship to, and has its own shipping rates.
+Each zone contains regions and countries that you ship to, and has its own shipping rates.

 !!! info ""
     See the [**Shipping Zones resource**][30] for detailed method information.